 The approach volume for the peak hour of the intersection shall be used to develop approach turning movement volumes based on the approach turning movement percentages.
 This shall be done for approaches with residual queue build-up during peak hours.
 The approach count machines shall be placed at a location where the queues would not extend past the count machines.
 In no event, however, should the estimated turning-movement counts be less than the existing field counts.
 The segment machine counts at mid-blocks shall be checked against turning-movement counts at the adjacent intersections.
 In general, the mid-block counts and turning-movement counts should not be substantially different unless the difference can logically be explained.
 Approved FDOT or County-maintained counts may be used for verification if they are less than one year old in the high growth areas.
-Counts from a similar approved study may be used if the information is less than one year old.
-New counts will be necessary if there are recent improvements to the transportation system that may cause significant traffic diversions.
-Counts more than one year old from the year of the TIS submittal will not be acceptable.
 The counts shall be done on Tuesdays, Wednesdays, and Thursdays of a typical work week during normal school operations and are not to be done immediately before, during, or after a major holiday, or any event that would generate atypical traffic patterns.